lambda-feedback/user-documentation/docs/advanced/administrators/user_access.md

 ADMINS can configure an unlimited number of custom roles, which can then be assigned to teachers by ADMIN, and by TEACHERs with relevant enrollment permissions on a given module.

-## PERSONAL TUTOR
+# Personal tutor

-Tutor access is not a teacher role.
-It is a separate access mechanism derived from student–tutor relationships.
+Personal tutor is listed in the ADMIN panel with other teacher roles, but it is an independent access mechanism derived from student–tutor relationships (tutor access is not a teacher role).

-ADMIN cannot delete the tutor role but can modify its description and permissions, except for the `View student data` permission.
+Permissions for personal tutor always includes `View student data`.
+Other permissions are controlled by ADMIN users and can be enabled or disabled.
+Whatever permissions are applied, apply to all personal tutors - there is only one configuration of personal tutors.

+### Assigning a personal tutor

-Tutors are implicitly assigned by linking a teacher to a Global (student) Tag.
+Personal tutors are implicitly assigned by linking a teacher to a Global (student) Tag.
 For example a Global Tag named '2028' could be applied to a cohort of students, and be linked to a teacher who is then a 'tutor'.

 Tutor access to a module for a TEACHER (or ADMIN) requires at least one STUDENT in that module to share a Global Tag with the TEACHER (or ADMIN).
 Access to the module is then restricted by the permissions assigned to the PERSONAL TUTOR role.